spyren/Mecrisp-Cube/sdcard/man/TerminalIO.md

 [console](https://en.wikipedia.org/wiki/System_console).
 A text
 [terminal](https://en.wikipedia.org/wiki/Computer_terminal#Text_terminals)
 with [RS-232](https://en.wikipedia.org/wiki/RS-232) port has been used for this purpose in the past.
-Today\'s PCs have software to emulate a terminal, but usually no longer have serial ports (RS-232 interfaces).
+Today's PCs have software to emulate a terminal, but usually no longer have serial ports (RS-232 interfaces).
 Instead, there are usually USB interfaces.